Barão de São Miguel

-Barão de São Miguel is a village and civil parish (freguesia) located in Portugal's western Algarve.
-Administratively, it is part of the municipality (municipio) of Vila do Bispo.
+Barão de São Miguel is a village and civil parish (freguesia) located in Portugal’s western Algarve.
+Administratively, it is part of the municipality (município) of Vila do Bispo.

 Geography

 The village is located in the Vale de Barão on the road between Budens and Barão de São João.
 It lies 5 km north of the fishing village of Burgau and 18 km from Vila do Bispo, its administrative centre.
 Barão de São Miguel is just outside of the boundary of the Southwest Alentejo and Vicentine Coast Natural Park.

 Vital statistics

 The area of the civil parish of Barão de São Miguel is 14.86 km2.
 In 2011 it had 451 inhabitants (231 males and 220 females).